WP Rocket Review

 There’s a post-cleanup section, where you can check to clean the revisions, drafts and trashed posts on your site.
 And similarly, you can also wipe out spam and trashed comments from your database, to reduce the size.

 I could assure you, nearly half of WordPress users have zero ideas on what are transients in WordPress.
-And since they don’t know anything much about transient, they never care about cleaning them.
+And since they don’t know anything much about the transient, they never care about cleaning them.

 For those who don’t know about transients, they are just temporary options, saved in your WordPress options tables, inside the database of your WordPress site.